Ask a question

 How much time will I get to spend with my loved ones in port?

-Stopovers are busy times for crew due to yacht maintenance, corporate commitments and race briefings.
+Stopovers are busy times for crew due to yacht maintenance, corporate commitments (for example open boats and sail days) and race briefings.
 These commitments mean your crew member might not be able to spend every day with you.
 Depending on when they arrive in port, crew should expect to get around two days off, if they are continuing on to the next leg.
 However, this can vary from port to port depending on when they arrive, and how much maintenance is required to their yacht or sails.
+You are of course very welcome to help the team out too with for example deep clean or victualling.

 Can I join a sail day?